Nyveon/MCStructureCleaner/README.md

 5. Replace the contents of your region folder with the contents of new_region.
 6. Enjoy your now working world 😊

+# Warnings
+1. Always back up your worlds before making any changes to them.
+2. Structure specific features will no longer work for the removed structures (This includes locating structures and custom loot tables).

 # Todo:

 - ✅ More detailed output.